What's in a name?

 returns no results, it’s a reasonable assumption that deps.dev doesn’t know about the package (what’s actually happening is that the deps.dev BigQuery keys that package by its normalized name, pygments).

-This is a problem because it’s fairly common is for the canonicalized name to differ from the name given in the package metadata (this is true for 75558 or 13.33% of PyPI packages).
+This is a problem because it’s fairly common for the canonicalized name to differ from the name given in the package metadata (this is true for 75558 or 13.33% of PyPI packages).

 For that reason, we’ve introduced a new UpstreamIdentifiers column in BigQuery that contains the pre-normalized name and version strings.
 Using this column, we can query by any upstream name/version string that a package version uses to refer to itself: